bcosca/fatfree/readme.md

     <p>Hello, world</p>

-Worried about performance of F3 templates?At runtime, the framework parses and compiles/converts an F3 template to PHP code the first time it's displayed via `Template::instance()->serve()`.
+Worried about performance of F3 templates?At runtime, the framework parses and compiles/converts an F3 template to PHP code the first time it's displayed via `Template::instance()->render()`.
 The framework then uses this compiled code in all subsequent calls.
 Hence, performance should be the same as PHP templates, if not better due to code optimization done by the template compiler.

 Whether you use PHP's template engine or F3's own, template rendering can be significantly faster if you have APC, WinCache or XCache available on your server.